 Stretching hundreds of kilometres above the Arctic Circle is Finland's true wilderness.
 A frozen landscape in winter and endless daylight in summer.

 Capital of Lapland and hometown of Santa Claus, Rovaniemi feels Christmassy all year round – even the streets are laid out like a reindeer.
 But the real draw is the surrounding wilderness where stunning glass igloos make a stylish base for Arctic activities.
 Ski down the slopes of Levi and Ylläs or venture north to peaceful Lake Inari to experience the traditional Sámi way of life.
 From snowshoeing and floating saunas to husky-sledding through ancient forests, Finnish Lapland is the ultimate Arctic escape.

 Far above the Arctic Circle, northern Norway is a place of wild, empty beauty.
-Craggy peaks and steep-sided fjords, windswept archipelagos and majestic glaciers bask in the glow of the midnight sun or the ethereal Northern Lights.
+Craggy peaks and steep-sided fjords, windswept archipelagos and majestic glaciers bask in the glow of the midnight sun or the ethereal northern lights.
 Gateway to the north, Tromsø, is a hive of polar activity, while remote Alta and Kirkenes feel like the end of the earth.
-Take a sea voyage along the stunning coast, discover the dramatic cliffs of North Cape and explore the untouched interior by snowmobile, dog sled or snowshoe.
+Take a sea voyage along the stunning coast, discover the dramatic cliffs of North Cape, and explore the untouched interior by snowmobile, dog sled and snowshoe.

 Highlights of Lapland